Class 7 Exam > Class 7 Notes > Science Class 7 > Chapter Notes: Transportation in Animals & Plants

 Excretory System in Humans

-• The excretory system in humans is essential for keeping the body healthy by removing waste and extra substances from the blood.
+The excretory system is vital for maintaining health by removing waste products and excess substances from the blood.

-• Blood is filtered in the kidneys using tiny blood vessels known as capillaries.
+• Blood is filtered in the kidneys through tiny blood vessels called capillaries.

-• When the bladder is full, urine is pushed out of the body through the urethra, a muscular tube connecting the bladder to the outside.
+• Elimination via Urethra: When the bladder is full, urine is expelled through the urethra, a muscular tube connecting the bladder to the outside.

-• On average, an adult passes about 1 to 1.8 liters of urine every 24 hours.
+• An adult passes about 1 to 1.8 liters of urine every 24 hours.

 Note: The functioning of the kidneys stops when there is an infection.
 This is known as kidney failure